Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization

 Primal-dual strict feasibility implies the existence of both a primal and a dual optimal solution with a zero duality gap.
-In addition, primal (dual) non-degeneracy implies dual (primal) uniqueness of the solutions.
-Under strict complementarity, the converse is also true, that is, primal (dual) uniqueness of the primal dual optimal solutions implies dual (primal) non-degeneracy of these solutions.
-Moreover, primal-dual non-degeneracy and strict complementarity hold generically.
+In addition, primal (dual) nondegeneracy implies dual (primal) uniqueness of the solutions.
+Under strict complementarity, the converse is also true, that is, primal (dual) uniqueness of the primal dual optimal solutions implies dual (primal) nondegeneracy of these solutions.
+Moreover, primal-dual nondegeneracy and strict complementarity hold generically.
 We refer to~\cite{Alizadeh1997} for details.

 With regard to the time-varying case, these facts can be generalized as follows.